HA0071999/Linear-Algebra-CPP-Library/README.md

 identity(): void, Transforms the current matrix into an identity matrix.

+zero_maatrix(); void, Transforms the current matrix into a zero matrix.

 check_if_squareMatrix(): bool, Returns true if the number of rows equals the number of columns.

 determinant(): double, Calculates and returns the determinant of a square matrix.